TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (iv) acting as primary preceptor for a nurse-midwifery or certified midwifery student; each 10 hours of precepting shall be credited as one continuing education hour; verification shall be provided by an accreditation commission for midwifery education (ACME) accredited nurse-midwifery education program; acting as primary preceptor for a licensed midwifery student upon verification of out of hospital setting practice by the CNM, prior to preceptor relationship This option shall not be accepted in place of pharmacology-related contact hours.

 (4) Quality management: documentation of participation during the preceding two years in a system of quality management meeting the approval of the department is required for license renewal.
-Quality management includes peer review, quality assurance and quality improvement as defined in Subsections P, U, T of 18.104.22.168 NMAC.
+Quality management includes peer review, quality assurance and quality improvement as defined in Subsection S of 188.8.131.52 NMAC, Subsection W of 184.108.40.206 NMAC, and Subsection X of 220.127.116.11 NMAC.

-D. Reinstatement of a lapsed CNM license: The requirements for reinstatement of a CNM license that has lapsed are the same as those for license renewal, listed in Paragraph (2) of Subsection C of 126.96.36.199 NMAC, except that the applicant may submit an application at any time within four years of the license’s lapsing and the fee is higher than a renewal, as designated in Subsection E of this section.
+(1) The requirements for reinstatement of a revoked or suspended CNM license are the same as those for license renewal, listed in Paragraph (2) of Subsection C of 188.8.131.52 NMAC, except that the fee is higher than a renewal, as designated in Subsection F of 184.108.40.206 NMAC.

 (1) two hundred dollars ($200) for initial licensure;